SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.44 - BETA Build 79
+- added Input device layout dialog and some layouts for the most common device controllers
+   NOTE: THIS IS VERY EARLY and may break or not show - use the GitHub Issue feature to report
+		 also make sure to copy the graphics\layouts folder from the distribution else no layouts are available
+- update Can read Exported XMLs from the Game (mostly ... max 3 points for curves are supported) (#91)
-V 2.43 - BETA Build 78
+- update - defaultProfile.xml from SC LIVE PTU 3.8.2 as last resort built in one V 2.43 - BETA Build 78
 - added About / Splash Screen while loading Game resources
-- update checkbox "Forced write" for Invert items in Options (writes the invert tag in any case to disable CIG invert defaults) #90
+- update checkbox "Forced write" for Invert items in Options (writes the invert tag in any case to disable CIG invert defaults) (#90)
 V 2.42 - BETA Build 77
 - fix for not using the proper PTU cache when pulling data from gamepack (#87)
   NOTE: please delete .scj files in <installDir>\Storage\*.scj    (as they have been overwritten with PTU content)